MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 A Microsoft Fabric enabled workspace.
 If you don't already have one, refer to the article [Create a workspace](../get-started/create-workspaces.md).

-## Create a dataflow to load data from a odata source into a lakehouse
+## Create a dataflow to load data from an odata source into a lakehouse

-In this section, you will create a dataflow to load data from a odata source into a lakehouse.
+In this section, you create a dataflow to load data from an odata source into a lakehouse.

 1. Create a new lakehouse in your workspace.